-This is only a very few of the hotels near Yellowstone National Park, WY.
+These are only a very few of the hotels near Yellowstone National Park, WY.
 If you want to go a little farther afield, there are several other towns with hotels in the Yellowstone area.

 Hotels Outside of Yellowstone

 We think Livingston, Montana is one of the best places to stay around Yellowstone, but that might be because we live here.
-It’s about an hour drive north of the park, and a scenic one at that.
+It’s about an hour’s drive north of the park and a scenic one at that.
 For hotels in Montana near Yellowstone, it’s not as close as Gardiner, but it has a lot to offer, including incredible fly fishing, art galleries galore, tasty restaurants, and scenic beauty.

 A Stone’s Throw Bed and Breakfast